-10 Tips for Your First Trip to Montreal
+20+ Tips for Your First Visit to New York City

 Think you might want to rent a car or motorbike while abroad?
 While some countries don’t require any special permits, many will accept an international driving permit (IDP) along with your Canadian driver’s license as proof of your skills behind the wheel.
 They’re only available from CAA and are valid for one year.
 For the relatively small fee, you should really consider it as a vital part of your travel documents.